jburger/jburger.github.io/_posts/2016-12-06-onions-docker.md

 >
 > [Windows server 2016](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_server) and [windows 10](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_10) both support [windows nano containers](https://channel9.msdn.com/Series/Nano-Server-Team) too!

 We use [Vagrant](https://www.vagrantup.com) at work for our 'infrastructure as code' a lot and I do love their tool set, but I've been using Docker for personal projects for a good year now.
-So I thought I'd brain dump what I've picked up in that time.
+We have used it for development environments at work, but I am keen to see it form part of our production infrastructure at some point.
+So I thought I'd brain dump what I've picked up over the last 12 months to share with others.

-Hopefully this article will help others navigate this area of knowledge.
+Hopefully this article will help navigate this area of knowledge.
 If you spot something that I have wrong, or is out of date, please let me know!

 <a name="terms"></a>
 ## New Terms